 In most cases, the rear driver in a rear-end collision is determined to be liable for the accident; in many cases, such complaints are settled before going to court.
 But some exceptions to this general guideline do apply: there are cases where vehicle malfunction, sudden braking of the front automobile, or abrupt backing out of a parking space suggest that the front vehicle may be partly or completely liable.
 Such circumstances may complicate the lawsuit.

-Because factors such as those cited above may add complexity to your complaint, it is important to have attorneys with experience and in-depth knowledge that will give you the best chance for a favorable settlement or jury verdict.
-At Hardy, Wolf & Downing, you can find a Maine car accident lawyer who will fight for maximum compensation for the injuries and losses that you have suffered in a rear end collision accident.
+Because factors such as those cited above may add complexity to your complaint, it is important to have attorneys with experience and in-depth knowledge that will give you the best chance for a favorable rear-end collision settlements verdicts.
+At Hardy, Wolf & Downing, you can find a Maine car accident lawyer who will fight for maximum compensation for the injuries and losses that you have suffered in a rear-end collision accident.
 With our firm, you can be sure that the law is on your side.

 Whatever the circumstances, you deserve a lawyer with the experience and specialized expertise of the Portland, Maine-based accident attorneys at Hardy, Wolf & Downing.

 Rear end collisions occur when drivers do not or are not able to slow down fast enough to avoid hitting the car in front of them.
 In some cases, tailgating, speeding, or reckless driving may be involved.
 A driver could be impaired due to drugs, alcohol, or fatigue.
 Or environmental conditions, such as foggy weather or construction, may reduce vision and prevent the rear driver from realizing that traffic has slowed.
 Vehicle malfunctions, such as brake light or turn signal defects, or non-working brakes, may be involved in some way.